Phelps County Regional Medical Center Cardiovascular Invasive Specialist (RCIS) in Rolla, Missouri

 Displays knowledge and skills for sheath removal and achievement of hemostasis (manual and device).

 High School diploma or equivalent required.
 Completion of a formalized ARRT, RCIS or allied health program or one year practical experience in the health field.
-Must be RCIS credentialed within 18 months of hire.
+Work Experience

 Must have at least two years of experience working in an interventional cardiac cath lab.
 Must be proficient at patient monitoring, procedure documentation and operation of imaging equipment.
 Experience with non-cardiac, peripheral vascular angiography and intervention is preferred.